The Manhattan Skyline NYC Quiz

 Hence, the hard to miss and very difficult to disguise New York City water tank.

 And I should know since one of the all windows from my high floor apartment look out on the water tanks of lower buildings.
-I often pause to ponder those water tanks as I was cleaning my kitchen or bathroom counters with standard disinfecting Clorox wipes.
+I often pause to ponder those water tanks as I was cleaning my kitchen or bathroom counters with standard disinfecting Clorox wipes my go-to sanitizer.
 I tend to be a bit of a germophobe and use Clorox wipes all the time.
 I found the best e commerce site that sells an impressive variety of the wipes in different scents, with and without bleach.
 I love the fresh lavender scent that was recently introduced.
 Although bleach free, they are EPA-registered to kill 99.9% of bacteria, including staph and salmonella.
 They kill bacteria, including MRSA, cold and flu viruses and E. coli as well as killing bacteria in 10 seconds.
 And they are compliant with OSHA Bloodborne Pathogens Standards.
 Yes I do know my Clorox wipes.
 What I haven't figured out is how are the water towers constructed so they don't leak and who came up with the original concept?
 Well, don't fret, this site will explain it all, thank you very much.